 Saint John the Baptist (a.k.a.
 Saint John the Forerunner; born 4 B.C.) and The Baptism of Christ

-At the Baptism of Christ the entire Holy Trinity was revealed: The divine Logos was incarnate in Christ.
-The Holy Spirit descended on Christ “in the form of a dove”, and God the Father announced “this is my beloved Son, in whom I am well pleased.”
+At the Baptism of Christ the entire Holy Trinity was revealed: As the divine Word (the Logos), the Son of God incarnate in Jesus Christ was baptized by John, God’s Holy Spirit descended on Christ “in the form of a dove”, and God the Father announced “this is my beloved Son, in whom I am well pleased.”